 Fluxes to estuarine and coastal environments

-The USGS Patuxent Wildlife Research Center conducts extensive research on the evolution of tidal wetlands, considering biological productivity and physical forcings including sea-level rise and subsidence.
+The USGS conducts extensive research on the evolution of tidal wetlands, considering biological productivity and physical forcings including sea-level rise and subsidence.
 An important component of tidal marsh evolution is sediment supply.
 At Blackwater National Wildlife Refuge, in Maryland, one marsh complex (BW) has undergone massive subsidence in the last century, while a nearby complex (FB) appears to be stable.Two field campaigns, in the spring and fall of 2011, aimed to quantify the sediment availability to these two distinctly different areas of Blackwater National Wildlife Refuge.
-The rates of sediment flux to and from these complexes are unknown.
+The rates of sediment flux to and from these complexes were previously unknown.

 Marsh loss at Blackwater National Wildlife Refuge (U.S. Fish & Wildlife Service)